 Current & Recent Work

 Employment: In the Employment Tribunal, Catherine appears for both claimants and respondents, and undertakes all types of employment work, from preliminary hearings through to multi-day final hearings.
 In particular, she has experience of unfair dismissal claims (including constructive dismissal), discrimination claims, whistleblowing, holiday pay and National Minimum Wage Act appeals.
-In 2016, she won a ten-day whistleblowing case in which she defended a school against numerous allegations; and recently she was successful in a six-day constructive dismissal claim for a senior director client in a hard-fought battle where the respondent was represented by Queen’s Counsel.
+In 2016, she won a ten-day whistleblowing case in which she defended a school against numerous allegations, and she successfully defended a well-known hotel chain against claim of race discrimination in a seven-day hearing; and recently she was successful in a six-day constructive dismissal claim for a senior director client in a hard-fought battle where the respondent was represented by Queen’s Counsel.
 She has also successfully represented claimants seeking backdated holiday pay following the Bear Scotland judgment.

-Current work includes representing a major hotel chain in an eight-day race discrimination case and representing 64 claimants in a union-backed claim for holiday pay, due to be heard over six days in autumn 2017.
+Current work includes representing the hotel chain in a further five-day discrimination case, due to be heard in July 2017, and representing 64 claimants in a union-backed claim for holiday pay, due to be heard over six days in autumn 2017.